Vigo: Education

 The main campus of the University of Vigo is located on top of one of the mountains that surrounds the town, in the parish of Zamáns.
-The local transportation service Vitrasa enables shuttles in order to communicate the campus with the town.
+The local transportation service Vitrasa runs a shuttle service connecting the campus with the town.
 The majority of the students of the university come from Vigo itself and from other towns and villages in Galicia and can choose from a wide range of studies, with a focus on ocean studies and engineering.

 The University of Vigo was founded in 1990 as split from the University of Santiago de Compostela and has two additional campuses located in Pontevedra and Ourense.
 The Zamáns Campus features several buildings that constitute excellent examples of modern architecture that blends in with the shape of the mountain in which it is located.
 These buildings were projected by the likes of Enric Miralles, Alfonso Penelas, Pilar Díez y Alberto Noguerol César Portela, Gabriel Santos Zas and César Padrón.

 Culture

 Language

-Vigo has two official languages: Galician and Spanish, the latter being the most used nowadays.
+Vigo, as a Galician city, has two official languages: Galician and Spanish, the latter being the most used nowadays.